whoschek/bzfs/README.md

 **--force-once**, **--f1**

-*  Use the --force option at most once to resolve a conflict, then abort with an error on any subsequent conflict.
+*  Use the --force option or --force-rollback-to-latest-common-snapshot option at most once to resolve a conflict, then abort with an error on any subsequent conflict.
 This helps to interactively resolve conflicts, one conflict at a time.

 <!-- -->